SolaceLabs/pubsubplus-cf-dev/README.md

 ## How to suspend and resume VMs

-The VMS we created can be suspended and resumed at a later time.
+The VMs we created can be suspended and resumed at a later time.
 This way you don't need to recreate them.
 Their state is saved to disk.

 ### Suspending all VMS